256hax/mad-mints/README.md

 Speed test using local validator.
 When you run anchor, clone Metaplex Programs for mint NFTs.

+### queue
+Queue system for mint NFT using Quirrel.
+If you need to build queue system, check this.

 ### packages
 Utility scripts(e.g. create durable nonce).
 Call this packages(specifically dist directory) from anchor or other scripts.
 Note: this is local npm package(private mode).